SmartMobilityAlgorithms/GettingStarted/README.md

     * visualization libraries

 4. Quick tutorials
+    * snapshots of all the tools
+    * networkx
+    * osmnx
+    * geopandas/ shapely
+    * osrm and routing

 5. Setting up your environment
     * Linux
     * MacOS
     * Windows 10
-    * Don't bother
+    * Jupyter Notebooks

-6. How/where to get the data?
+6. Getting the data

-7. Final Comments and Important Notes
+7. Relevant Tools

 ---